Bransblu/kickstarter-analysis/README.md

 # Kickstarting with Excel

+## Overview of Project
 Performing analysis on Kickstarter data to discover trends from 2009-2017
-## Overview of Project

 ### Purpose
+Determine how different campaigns fared in relation to launch dates and funding goals.
+The project includes creating and displaying visualization for **Outcomes Based on Launch Date** and **Outcomes Based on Goals**.

 ## Analysis and Challenges
+Analyzing the outcomes and their relations to both goals and launch date allowed two different perspectives to better spot trends.

+There were challenges faced when organizing data for **Outcomes Based on Goals**, specifically referring to pledge data instead of goal data.
+This is was due to human error.
+Another challenge during the project was creating rows in the middle of the spreadsheet instead of adding at the end, ultimately creating incorrect referrences to rows.

 ### Analysis of Outcomes Based on Launch Date